 Q: What if I don't know where to start with identifying a faculty project advisor?

 A: It is typically a good idea to work with a faculty member the student knows, but if wanting to work on a particular project, and the student is not sure with whom they could work to oversee it, they should start with basic research.
 Perhaps typing the area of interest into the MSU website to see names associated, or reaching out the department or program associated with the research area to see if any faculty members specialize in the area.
 Students can certainly reach out to the Liberal Studies program to help steer them in the right direction if they're not able to sort it out through their own research.

-Q: Does Liberal Studies have a standard list of faculty advisors and organizations students can work with for an independent study?
+Q: Does Liberal Studies have a standard list of faculty advisors and organizations students can work with for an independent study/ internship?

 A: No - independent studies are individually tailored and as the name implies -- "independent", so there are no set instructors, organizations, or projects associated with these.
+The same is true of internships.
 Students can get fairly creative with their interests when formulating an independent study/ internship.

 Q: Can my project supervisor be someone at my place of employment?

 A: It depends.
 Students should not receive institutional credit doing work they are already doing/ being paid for, however, it is a possibility, depending on the circumstances, that students might work out a special project with their place of employment, different from their normal scope of duties.
 Your supervisor and faculty advisor will need to agree that the newly proposed project has merit as a college-level academic experience.

 Q: Can I get credit without having to turn in a lot of academic work, knowing I can apply that knowledge to a future career?